Sam Longson

-Longson appointed Dave Mackay to succeed Clough and the club won the league again in 1975.
+Longson appointed Dave Mackay to succeed Clough and the club won the league title again in 1975.
 Longson was appointed an Officer of the Order of the British Empire in the 1977 New Year Honours.
 Later that year he disagreed with some directors on the board who advocated for the return of Clough as manager.
-Longson resigned as chairman on 24 February, though he remained as club president and was a director until May 1980.
+Longson resigned as chairman on 24 February, though he remained as club president and was a director until 6 May 1980.